Clinics

 Douglas Fir

-This clinic is presented annually at Caboose Hobbies, a Denver area hobby shop to show the differences between early N scale and N scale today.
+Caboose Hobbies, a Denver area hobby shop to show the differences between early N scale and N scale today.
 I cover scale comparison, N scale history, N scale elements of: track, rolling stock, locomotives, train control (DC, DCC), traffic control, and some on sound in N. Some helpful N Scale resources are shared.
 This clinic starts out with 3 minutes of slides showing Denver area N scale layouts and ends with a look at more layouts if time permits.

 Taking Quality Railroad Photographs